 Bossiney Road, Tintagel, Cornwall

-Plain late 1960s church, notable above all for a good collection of dalle de verre glass by Dom Charles Norris OSB.
+A plain late 1960s church primarily of interest for its furnishings, including dalle de verre glass by Dom Charles Norris OSB.

 The building is a simple square on plan, with a pyramidal roof, projecting glass-fronted and flat-roofed porch/narthex and linked flat-roofed parish hall.
 The walls are of white painted rendered blockwork with slate trim and facing in the narthex and attached hall.
 The roof is of Delabole slate, with a spike at the apex.